 Course

+The paper is too long and she did not follow the guidelines

 Problem and PICO Question

 Adolescent years are a time of growth and exploration.
 This growth and exploration includes sexual development.
 Sexual experience places adolescent at risk for contracting sexually transmitted infections (STI) (Donaldson et al. 2013).
 Each year, about 10,000 African American youth between the ages of 13 and 29 are infected with HIV (Lloyd et al. 2012).
 Youth from certain areas are at higher risk for contracting STIs or HIV.
 In North Carolina, 22% of the population is African American and 67% of people with HIV/AIDS is African American (Lloyd et al. 2012).
 In the United States, African American females are about 15 times more likely than non-Hispanic White females of being infected with HIV (Champion et al. 2013).
 Hispanic women in the United States are 4 times more likely than non-Hispanic White women to be infected with HIV (Champion et al. 2013).